In Search of a Prophet

 Exploring a New Path between Two Faiths

 Today's tensions between the "Islamic" East and "Christian" West run high.
-Here Paul-Gordon Chandler presents fresh thinking in the area of Christian-Muslim relations, showing how Jesus - whom Islam reveres as a prophet and Christianity serves as Lord - can close the gap between the two religions.
+Here Paul G. Chandler presents fresh thinking in the area of Christian-Muslim relations, showing how Jesus - whom Islam reveres as a prophet and Christianity serves as Lord - can close the gap between the two religions.
 Historically, Christians have often taken a confrontational approach toward Islam, leading many Muslims to identify the Christian faith with the cultural prejudices and hegemonic ambitions of Westerners.
 Chandler boldly explores how these two major religions--which share much common heritage--cannot only co-exist, but also enrich each other.
 He illustrates his perspective with examples from the life of Syrian novelist Mazhar Mallouhi, widely read in the Middle East.
 Mallouhi, a self-identified "Sufi Muslim follower of Christ," seeks to bridge the chasm of misunderstanding between Muslims and Christians through his life and writings.

 Songs in Waiting